Top-NotchOutdoorSearch

 So it is splash and dust resistant, not fully submersible like the Anker's IP67.

-A minority of buyers reported panels failing early.
+A minority of buyers report panels failing early.

 The few minutes are worth it.

-That aside, the monocrystalline cells and stitched folding case felt well put together.
+That aside, the monocrystalline cells and stitched folding case are conventional and well specified.

-The 12-month warranty covers early defects if you catch one.
+The 12-month warranty covers early defects if you catch one, but 12 months is short for the money.

 Durability & Build QualityRating